-WOOLPERT PROJECT #70888
+WOOLPERT PROJECT #71665

-This report contains a comprehensive outline of the airborne LiDAR data acquisition along the Buffalo National River in Arkansas; Contract Number G10PC00057; Task Order Number G10PD02112, for the United States Geological Survey (USGS).
-This task consists of 338 square miles with an additional 54 square miles that is contiguous to the southeast corner of the first area of interest for a total of 392 square miles.
-The LiDAR was collected and processed to meet a Nominal Post Spacing (NPS) of 1.0 meter.
+This report contains a comprehensive outline of the airborne LiDAR data acquisition consisting of a 798 square mile area in and near Shelby County, Tennessee with an additional minimum buffer of 200 meters as well as a 233 square mile area with an additional minimum buffer of 200 meters over Memphis, TN; Contract Number G10PC00057; Task Order Number G12PD00127, for the United States Geological Survey (USGS).
+The LiDAR was collected and processed to meet a maximum Nominal Post Spacing (NPS) of 1.0 meter.
 The NPS assessment is made against single swath, first return data located within the geometrically usable center portion (typically ~90%) of each swath.
 In addition, breaklines defining waterbodies and streams were used to hydrologically flatten the DEM surface.
 This surface will be inserted into the 1/9 arc-second (3-meter) National Elevation Database.